dhruveshk/gangapr/README.rst

 Splitting PDF
 ------------
-The splpdf.py contains code used to split the CERN.pdf file into individual pages script files.
+The splpdf.py contains code to split the CERN.pdf file into individual pages script files.
 It uses `PyPDF2`_ module to read the pdf and then output single pages files with the name cern[pgno].pdf eg: cern1.pdf has page number 1.

 .. _PyPDF2: https://github.com/mstamy2/PyPDF2